-The challenges of making real connections are exacerbated when we have to work virtually, particularly for virtual multicultural teams who are dispersed around the world, but they also appear in our hurried lives more generally, when the time we have with each other feels more and more limited.
+The challenges of making real connections are exacerbated when we have to work virtually, particularly for virtual multicultural teams who are dispersed around the world.
+This challenge of connection also applies to our hurried lives more generally, as the time we have with each other feels more and more limited.
 As the world goes into isolation, we hope these tips go some way to help improve your virtual connections but also in the future, all connections.

-As human beings, we are social animals – we want connection and seek it.
-And we can always improve our ways of doing that.
-So whilst I do not believe there is a magic formula, here are six tips for enhancing the likelihood of making a meaningful connection, whether it is with a complete stranger at a networking event or a colleague you have worked with for 20 years.
+As human beings, we are social animals; we want connection and we actively seek it.
+But sometimes we have to connect with ourselves before we can connect with another.
+Here are six tips for making meaningful connections, whether it is with a complete stranger on a virtual webinar or with a colleague you have worked beside with for years.

-- Connect with your empathic nature – remember they are a real person with their own joys and troubles.
-Try to ‘put yourself in the other person’s shoes’, and see the situation from their perspective.
+- Empathetic, compassionate self.
+Remember that the other party is a real person with their own joys and troubles.
+Try to get into their shoes and see the situation from their perspective.

-- Connect with your own courage and vulnerability – and be open to disclosing your own beliefs, opinions, emotions and feelings.
+- Courage and vulnerability.
+Be open to disclosing your own beliefs, opinions, emotions and feelings.

-- Connect with your own ability to listen deeply – we know how it feels to be truly listened to, so offer that to others.
+- Ability to listen deeply.
+We know how it feels to be truly listened to, so offer that to others.
 Remember that it is also possible to do this virtually.

-- Connect with your own sense of optimism and positivity (it goes without saying, don’t you think).
+- Sense of optimism and positivity.
+This one goes without saying, don’t you think?

-Admittedly these tips are also useful for speed-dating!
+Note: these tips are admittedly also useful for speed-dating.